Callum-Sinclair/nrf51_pi_house_monitor/README.md

 - Code for the temparature sensing modules (running on nRF51 chips)
 - Code running on an nRF51 chip to communicate with the Pi (via SPI) and each temparature sensing module

-This project is being completed in connection with a final year module in my Electronics and Electrical Engineering MEng degree at the University of Glasgow.
+This project was undertaken in connection with a final year module in my Electronics and Electrical Engineering MEng degree at the University of Glasgow.
 This project was to be completed by 18/04/16 and is joint work with Tamas Lukacs and myself.